drdeltree/Waybar-Theme-red-accents-/README.md

 ## Theme for Waybar

  with little $${\color{#ff9b71} red}$$ light accents<br>
- the left module (after workplaces) are only visual if started for ex. spotify (for cava and mpris) or terminal to mouseover (for hyprland/window)<br>
+ - the left module (after workplaces) are only visual if started for ex. spotify (for cava and mpris) or terminal to mouseover (for hyprland/window)<br>
+ - please backup your waybar config.jsonc and style.css before installing & using my Theme <br>

 ## Installation